 A former Montana cattle rancher, Howard Lyman is a world-renowned public speaker, author, and animal advocate.
-He is also the founder of Voice for a Viable Future and the subject of two documentary films, Mad Cowboy and Peaceable Kingdom: The Journey Home.
+He is the subject of two documentary films, Mad Cowboy and Peaceable Kingdom: The Journey Home.

 I was raised on a small farm in Montana in the 1940s, during World War ll.
 We were poor but I had no understanding of what that meant.
 We had enough to eat and a large loving family, so the world looked great to me.